Ryan W. Pearson: Early life and education

-Rhode Island Senate (2012-Present)
+Rhode Island Senate (since 2012)

 On May 18, 2012, Pearson declared his candidacy for the 19th district seat in the Rhode Island Senate as a Democrat.
 Incumbent Bethany Moura, a Republican also later announced she would be running for re-election.
 James Spooner (Democrat) and Steve Orsini (Independent) also announced for the seat.
 Pearson went on to win the Democratic primary with 68% of the vote and despite competing in a three-person race, won 54% of the general election vote on November 6, 2012.

 In 2016, Pearson was challenged by Republican Billy Charette defeating him with 55.5% of the vote.
 Challenged again by Charette in 2018, Pearson again defeated him with 59.2% of the vote.

-Taking office in 2013, Senator Pearson has consistently delivered results for his district and the state.
-Respected by his colleagues, he currently serves as Chairman of the Senate Committee on Finance.
+Taking office in 2013, he currently serves as Chairman of the Senate Committee on Finance.
 He also serves as a member of the Senate Education Committee.
 He previously served as the Senior Deputy Majority Leader and Chairman of the Senate Finance Sub-Committee on Education, Commerce and Municipal Aid.

-Prior to serving in the Senate, the Senator served locally on the Cumberland School Committee forming a solid understanding of local government budgeting and challenges.
-This experience has allowed him to not only be an advocate for local interests but someone who many turn to when navigating the sometimes complex waters.
+Prior to serving in the Senate, the Senator served locally on the Cumberland School Committee.